wilsonmar/wilsonmar.github.io/_posts/2018-08-04-salesforce-apps.md

 * Capture images such as bar codes or QR codes, converts to text, then inserts that info into Salesforce.
 Also, photos categorization on Machine Learning object recognition services within Amazon, Azure, Google, IBM, etc. This by a Android/iOS smartphone or a custom device such as the $249 Amazon DeepLens and <a target="_blank" href="https://www.target.com/p/google-vision-kit-aiy/-/A-53417081">$90 Google Vision Kit</a>.

 * In a component window, watch a webcam of your house or behind your back.
+Use Einstein to alert if something changes.

+* Send a ping into Salesforce when a button is pressed.

-* Two-way sync of data in a shopping website running WordPress/WooCommerce with Salesforce.
+* Two-way sync of data in a shopping website running WordPress/WooCommerce.

 * A URL Shortener utility https://medium.freecodecamp.org/how-to-build-a-serverless-url-shortener-using-aws-lambda-and-s3-4fbdf70cbf5c